 Make everybody's favorite party snack into a cookie!
-These No-Bake Muddy Buddies Cookies are simple to make – simply melt coating, stir in Chex, and allow to set.
-Great peanut butter/chocolate flavor.
+These No-Bake Muddy Buddy Cookies are simple to make.
+Melt coating, stir in Chex, and allow to set.
+Great peanut butter flavor.

 Since this is a no-bake recipe, it's great to make with kids.
 It really is as simple as melting a few things together, adding cereal, letting set, and rolling in powdered sugar.
 Get ready for a slightly messy, totally fun recipe!

-Let's take a look at my recipe for No-Bake Muddy Buddies Cookies!
+Let's take a look at my recipe for No-Bake Muddy Buddy Cookies!

 - In a large dutch oven over medium heat, combine marshmallows, butter, peanut butter, chocolate, vanilla, corn syrup, and brown sugar.
 Stir well until melted.